datafold-dev/datafold/tutorials/README.rst

 * `03_basic_dmap_scurve.ipynb` (`download <https://gitlab.com/datafold-dev/datafold/-/raw/master/tutorials/03_basic_dmap_scurve.ipynb?inline=false>`__ , `doc <https://datafold-dev.gitlab.io/datafold/tutorial_03_basic_dmap_scurve.html>`__)
     We use a ``DiffusionMaps`` model to compute lower dimensional embeddings of an S-curved point cloud manifold.
 We also select the best combination of intrinsic parameters automatically with an optimization routine.
 * `04_basic_dmap_digitclustering.ipynb` (`download <https://gitlab.com/datafold-dev/datafold/-/raw/master/tutorials/04_basic_dmap_digitclustering.ipynb?inline=false>`__ , `doc <https://datafold-dev.gitlab.io/datafold/tutorial_04_basic_dmap_digitclustering.html>`__)
     We use the ``DiffusionMaps`` model to cluster data from handwritten digits and perform an out-of-sample embedding.
-The example is taken from the scikit-learn project and can be compared against the other manifold learning algorithms.
+This example is taken from the scikit-learn project and can be compared against other manifold learning algorithms.
 * `05_basic_gh_oos.ipynb` (`download <https://gitlab.com/datafold-dev/datafold/-/raw/master/tutorials/05_basic_gh_oos.ipynb?inline=false>`__ , `doc <https://datafold-dev.gitlab.io/datafold/tutorial_05_basic_gh_oos.html>`__)
     We showcase the out-of-sample extension for manifold learning models such as the ``DiffusionMaps`` model.
 For this we use the ``GeometricHarmonicsInterpolator`` for forward and backwards interpolation.